-The cornerstone of the American dream has always been owning a home.
-However, starting in 2018 more Americans rented their homes instead of owning them.
-3 It is widely accepted that this change is a result of the foreclosure crisis 2007-2010 that was depicted in the movie The Big Short.
-The same foreclosure crisis that devastated many families as they lost their homes and neighbors.
+The cornerstone of the American dream is owning a home.
+However, in 2018 more Americans rented than owned their homes.
+It is widely accepted this change is a result of the foreclosure crisis depicted in the movie The Big Short.
+The same foreclosure crisis devastated many families as they lost their homes.

-In an effort to get the abandoned homes occupied and eliminate blight from the community that resulted from the foreclosure crisis, Freddie Mac and Fannie Mae sold hundreds of thousands of homes - often at fire-sale prices - to the wealthiest financiers in the country.
-The same real estate investment trusts (REITS) that are proponents of this legislation.
+To get abandoned homes occupied and eliminate blight from the community resulting from the foreclosure crisis, Freddie Mac and Fannie Mae sold hundreds of thousands of homes-at firesale prices-to the wealthiest financiers in the country.
+The same real estate investment trusts are proponents of this legislation.

-This allowed Wall Street corporations to get the homes occupied quickly by converting homes to rental properties negating the need the lengthy paperwork needed for an individual to purchase a home.
-Consequently, millions of foreclosed homes, including hundreds of thousands of those owned by HUD, or Fannie and Freddie-both backed by the taxpayers-became part of one of the biggest wealth transfers from the middle class to the rich in our nation's history.
+This allowed Wall Street corporations to get the homes occupied quickly by converting them into rental properties, negating lengthy paperwork needed for an individual to purchase a home.
+Consequently millions of foreclosed homes, including hundreds of thousands of those owned by HUD, or Fannie and Freddie-both backed by the taxpayers-became part of one of the biggest wealth transfers from the middle class to the rich in our nation's history.

-The U.S. Department of Housing and Urban Development (HUD) could have used the vast numbers of properties it owned as a result of the foreclosure crisis (also called "real estate owned" or REO properties) to create an at-scale affordable homeownership or lease-purchase program.
-Similarly, the Federal Housing Finance Agency (FHFA), as conservator of mortgage giants Fannie Mae and Freddie Mac, could have created a program to sell REO assets to low-and moderate-income owner-occupants only, or, if the homes were not in move-in condition, sell them to local, mission-focused developers who could rehabilitate them for local buyers.
+The U.S. Department of Housing and Urban Development could have used the vast numbers of properties it owned because of the foreclosure crisis (also called "real estate owned" or REO properties) to create an at-scale affordable homeownership or lease-purchase program.
+Similarly, the Federal Housing Finance Agency, as conservator of mortgage giants Fannie Mae and Freddie Mac, could have created a program to sell REO assets to low- and moderate-income owner-occupants only or, if the homes were not in move-in condition, sell them to local, mission-focused developers who could rehabilitate them for local buyers.